fastmovingtarget/TripeTriad/README.md

 # Status:
 - Basic Gameplay is now complete.
+- Basic AI implementation is now complete.
 ## Next Steps:
-- Develop an AI for the computer opponent.
 - Add the ability to play with differing rulesets.